learningsimulator/learningsimulator/joss_manuscript/paper.md

 in mind, seeing the system being simulated as two interacting dynamical systems, making it generally applicable to the different areas where associative learning plays a role.

-Apart from its flexibility, `Learning Simulator`'s simple scripting language provides a way to easily investigate the properties of different learning mechanisms and the effects of varying their properties, such as exploration, learning rate coefficients, initial state variable values, etc.
+Apart from its flexibility, Learning Simulator's simple scripting language provides a way to easily investigate the properties of different learning mechanisms and the effects of varying their properties, such as exploration, learning rate coefficients, initial state variable values, etc.

-Another strength of `Learning Simulator` lies in the simplicity to specify even complex environments with which the subject interacts.
+Another strength of Learning Simulator lies in the simplicity to specify even complex environments with which the subject interacts.
 The scripting language has been developed to be available to any researcher of learning phenomena -- not necessarily computer programmers.
 This turns it into a useful research tool for biologists and